 Labour arbitration considers collective labour disputes that were not resolved through the mediation commission.
 The decision resulting from labour arbitration is binding on the parties of a collective labour dispute.
-If a labour arbitration award is not executed within the stated term, an underlying dispute can be resolved by the court.
+If a labour arbitration award is not executed within the stated term, an underlying dispute can be submitted to and resolved by the court.